 - 100% money-back guarantee

-Who Gives A Crap was founded in 2012 by a few enterpanures.
-It all started with the realisation that up to 40% of the world’s population doesn’t have access to a toilet (!) which is the cause of many deaths and suffering due to diarrheal diseases caused by poor water and sanitation.
+Who Gives A Crap was founded in 2012 by a few entrepreneurs.
+It all started with the realization that up to 40% of the world’s population doesn’t have access to a toilet (!) which is the cause of many deaths and suffering due to diarrheal diseases caused by poor water and sanitation.

 They started producing toilet paper without plastic packaging made entirely of recycled paper.
 And as part of their social policy, they donate 50% of their profits to help build toilets and improve sanitation in the developing world.

 Who Gives A Crap has donated to a range of organizations such as WaterAid Australia, Sanergy, Lwala Community Alliance, and Shining Hope For Communities.

 The toilet paper itself is made of a 3-ply 100% recycled paper or from a forest-friendly bamboo paper.
 Either way, the TP rolls are individually wrapped in a paper cover so you’re getting a plastic-free toilet paper.
 Reviewers say the product is soft and nice to use.
 If you live in the US, Australia or the UK they will deliver to your doorstep, and if you’re not happy with the product they offer a 100% money-back refund guarantee.